breindy/Software-Engineering/README.md

-# Software-Engineering
+# CSc 322 Software-Engineering (Fall 2017)
-FALL 2017: in-class notes for Software Engineering at CCNY by Professor Jie Wei
+In-class notes for Software Engineering at CCNY by Professor Jie Wei.

+**Textbook Used**: